“Rubbin’ is racin''': evidence of the Peltzman effect from NASCAR

-- Fielden, G. (1994) Forty plus four 1990–1993: First supplement to the forty years of stock car racing series.
-Galfield Press, Surfside Beach
+- Fielden, G. (1994).
+Forty plus four 1990–1993: First supplement to the forty years of stock car racing series.
+Surfside Beach: Galfield Press.
+Google Scholar

-- Hoffer, G., Peterson, S.P.
-(1994) The impact of airbag adoption on relative personal injury and absolute collision insurance claims.
+- Hoffer, G., & Peterson, S.P.
+(1994).
+The impact of airbag adoption on relative personal injury and absolute collision insurance claims.
 Journal of Consumer Research: An Interdisciplinary Quarterly, 20(4), 657–662.
 Google Scholar

 - McGee, R. (2007).
 NASCAR nation’s big story: The cost of racing.
 Retrieved March 20, 2007, from http://msn.foxsports.com.